-The Karst Information Portal (KIP) is a new international karst information facility launched in August 2007 by the four organisations below.
+The Karst Information Portal (KIP) is an international karst information facility launched in August 2007 by the four organisations below.
 Rationale:

 "The karst research community and its knowledge base are fragmented, globally distributed, and highly interdisciplinary.
 As karst issues move to the forefront of attempts to develop solutions in response to significant human environmental degradation, information integration and linkages promoting collaboration and connectivity among researchers is essential.

-The goal is a worldwide information network linking scientists, managers, and explorers, in order to inform research, to enhance collaboration, and to address policy decisions in karst environments."
+The Karst Information Portal is an open-access digital library linking scientists, managers, and explorers to quality information resources in order to inform research, to enhance collaboration, and to address policy decisions concerning karst environments."

 - KIP website: 'About the project'.